spree/spree/guides/content/developer/core/calculators.md

 ### Default Tax

-For information about this calculator, please read the <%= link_to "Taxation", :taxation %> guide.
+For information about this calculator, please read the [Taxation](taxation) guide.

 ### Flat Percent Per Item Total